polizoto/auto_captions_dl_pc/README.md

 - Make sure all the scripts are in the same folder (punctuate.sh and youtube.sh).
 - clean out other MP4 and TXT files in folder

+1. Open a Git Bash Terminal
-1. CD to directory with scripts
+2. CD to directory with scripts
-2. Enter path to youtube.sh script and enter YouTube URL.
+3. Enter path to youtube.sh script and enter YouTube URL.
 Press Enter

 `./youtube.sh YouTube_URL`